 These bite-sized mini chocolate cupcakes with homemade buttercream are great for celebrating or those days when you just need chocolate.
 And the best part?
 You can make them in under 30 minutes!

-You might also like Chocolate Ganache Cake, Chocolate Fudge Cake, and Chocolate Frosted Brownies.
+Craving chocolate?
+Check out our Chocolate Ganache Cake, Chocolate Fudge Cake, and Chocolate Frosted Brownies.

 The only thing better than chocolate cupcakes is mini chocolate cupcakes (the cake-to-frosting ratio is unmatched).
 These little cupcakes, topped with a creamy homemade chocolate buttercream, are super moist, fluffy, and easy to share.
 We love making these cupcakes for parties and get-togethers—or just because!